statamic/v2-docs/content/collections/docs/antlers.md

 ### Modifiers Inside Parameters {#mods-in-params}

-Using a variable indside of a Tag is nice; using a variable with a modifier inside of a Tag is better.
+Using a variable inside of a Tag is nice; using a variable with a modifier inside of a Tag is better.
 And it works exactly as you'd expect...with one small caveat: When using a modifier inside of a Tag, _no whitespace is allowed between variables, pipes, and modifiers_.

 In other words: